Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     uint32[] secondsAgos
   ) external returns (int56[] tickCumulatives, uint160[] liquidityCumulatives)
 ```
+Returns the cumulative tick and liquidity as of each timestamp `secondsAgo` from the current block timestamp

 To get a time weighted average tick or liquidity-in-range, you must call this with two values, one representing
 the beginning of the period and another for the end of the period.
 E.g., to get the last hour time-weighted average tick,
 you must call it with secondsAgos = [3600, 0].